About Our

 SiHLE

-SiHLE (Sisters Informing, Healing, Living & Empowering) is an evidence-based curriculum specifically for African American individuals who identify as female between the ages of 12-19.
-SiHLE provides education on gender and cultural pride, sexual health, communication skills, healthy relationships, and community resources.
-For more information, contact the SiHLE Coordinator, Shinita Crawley at shinita@successlink.us.
+SiHLE (Sisters Informing, Healing, Living & Empowering) is an evidence-based curriculum specifically for African American females between the ages of 12-19.
+SiHLE provides education on sexual health, communication skills, healthy relationships, community resources, and more.
+For more information, please contact Shinita Crawley, SuccessLink-Together For Youth SiHLE Coordinator, at shinita@successlink.us or call 319-433-6331.